 The Algonquin Hotel

 By Terry Trucco

-Rooms: The number has risen from 174 to 181 (new suites were carved out on the second floor).
-The smallest rooms are still extremely small with queen-size beds shoehorned in.
+Rooms: The smallest rooms are extremely small with queen-size beds miraculously shoehorned in.
 But the larger rooms offer space to breathe.
-All look fresh following the renovation.
-The biggest changes are the things you can’t see — updated heating and cooling systems and new plumbing — but they’re game changers, upgrading the hotel’s luxury and comfort quotients.
+A gut renovation in 2012 updated the vital components you can’t see — heating and cooling systems and plumbing — upgrading the hotel’s luxury and comfort quotients.
 Decor is classic — nothing radical for Manhattan’s longest operating hotel.
-Soothing colors, tufted headboards, window seats and carpeted floors are tasteful if not groundbreaking.
+The soothing colors, tufted headboards, window seats and carpeted floors are tasteful if not groundbreaking.
 A nice touch is the vintage black-and-white street scene above the bed.
+Bathrooms are tiled in classic white and can be extremely small.
+But spacious stall showers have replaced the old tubs, making them feel roomier than they once did.

 Back story: Few New York hotels do history as artfully as the Algonquin, perhaps because this is the oldest operating hotel in the city (it opened in 1902).
 Originally called The Puritan, owner-manager Frank Case changed the name to the Algonquin upon learning that the first residents of the area belonged to that tribe.
-Case was also responsible for the hotel’s most storied tradition, begun in 1919, the daily Round Table lunches that attracted writers, editors, actors and journalists and compelled them to be clever.
+Case was also responsible for the hotel’s most storied tradition, begun in 1919 — the daily Round Table lunches that attracted writers, editors, actors and journalists and compelled them to be clever.
 Frequent members of the “Vicious Circle” included Robert Benchley, Alexander Woolcott, Harold Ross and Dorothy Parker.

+The Algonquin Hotel